Practicing as a dentist

 When should I start my dental school application?

 We encourage all dental school applicants to begin the process by filling out the OzTREKK application in January – February.
-Afterward you’ve pressed “Submit,” we’ll send you an email outlining the remaining documents required by the universities to complete your application (e.g., final transcripts, passport photo, DAT score report, etc.).
+Afterward you’ve pressed “Submit,” we’ll send you an email outlining the documents required by the universities to complete your application (e.g., official transcripts, passport photo, DAT score report, etc.).

 What is a competitive GPA to get into dental school?

-The competitive average for graduate-entry dental school applications starts at approximately 80%, but it’s important to remember that universities use other methods of assessment including weighting, DAT, interviews, etc.
+The competitive average for most dental school applications starts at approximately 80%, but it’s important to remember that universities use other methods of assessment including prerequisites, admissions tests, interviews, etc.

 Please see OzTREKK’s Eligibility page for the most recent competitive dentistry application statistics and GPA Conversions.